al1973/selfcontained/content/_index.md

 weight: -270
 ---
 > To dwell is to garden -- Martin Heidegger
+***

+Space and time are scarce resources in urban life
+Here's how we can help:

 We create green solutions for:

-BALCONIES
-ROOF GARDENS
-WINDOW BOXES
-SMALL GARDENS
-INDOOR PLANTS

-A lighter, stronger widget will improve your profit and decrease maintenance life cycles.
-Here’s how.
-hire. consultation. installation. maintenance.
+* Balconies
+* Roof Gardens
+* Container Plantings
+* Small gardens
+* Indoor green spaces

-a full service urban gardening company that provides design, installation, maintenance, coaching and consulting services for gardens
+We offer an urban gardening sevice that includes design, installation, maintenance, advice and consultation
- seasonal container plantings, edible landscapes, perennial garden designs and transforming the urban hardscape into lush and artistic outdoor living space.
+Convert your drab urban space into a green oasis.
+It's easy when you do it right, we will show you how.